 This assault carrier refit of Ribursli was designed by House MoraKh as a successor design to the T-12.
 In the event, the current sparse numbers of T-15 mean that they are used in concert with the T-12 for blitzkrieg assaults on planets.
 With a short design-to-production rate due to being based on the successful Ribursli carrier, the T-15 was seen in service from the mid-2280s.
 The T-15 proved to be essential for the Kinshaya War in both deploying troops to defend worlds of the Klingon Empire but also in the later stages of the war to counterattack and secure territory.

-3 built, 1 left, 1 under construction but unfinished.
-The second vessel of the class, yejquv ghop, was acquired by Brigadier Kerla from the discommended House of General Grokh, for his treason on Chang’s ship, Dakronh.
-General Kerla worked as the right hand man of Chancellor Azetbur, acting as her enforcer.
+6 built, 5 left, 6 under construction but unfinished.
+The second vessel of the class, yejquv ghop, was acquired by General Korrd from the discommended House of General Grokh, for his treason on Chang’s ship, Dakronh.
+General Korrd worked as the right hand man of Chancellor Azetbur, acting as her enforcer and public image of the cleaned-up Imperial Klingon Defence Force.
 This second battleship was unmatched except by the prototype.
-The second B-12 yejquv ghop was lost in the final moments of Operation Hammerblow when General Kerla turned the potential failure of the mission into victory by assaulting the flagship and escorts of the kinshaya forces.
-The yejquv ghop was destroyed, taking the kinshaya flagships with her.
-The action secured the name of Kerla in the Hall of Heroes as well as reaffirming the B-12 as a Goliath of a warship.
-Rumour has it the son of Kerla was promised a B-12 of his own by Azetbur once he had achieved the appropriate rank.
+The second B-12 yejquv ghop was involved in many actions with the veteran General.
+This also reaffirmed the B-12 as a Goliath of a warship.

 Surviving vessels are: